amandaguglieri/hackinglife/docs/webdav-wsgidav.md

 # WsgiDAV: A generic and extendable WebDAV server

 A generic and extendable WebDAV server written in Python and based on WSGI.
+When Microsoft is preventing SMB traffic, there is an alternative: running SMB over HTTP with `WebDav`. `WebDAV` [(RFC 4918)](https://datatracker.ietf.org/doc/html/rfc4918) is an extension of HTTP, the internet protocol that web browsers and web servers use to communicate with each other.
+The `WebDAV` protocol enables a webserver to behave like a fileserver, supporting collaborative content authoring. `WebDAV` can also use HTTPS.

+When you use `SMB`, it will first attempt to connect using the SMB protocol, and if there's no SMB share available, it will try to connect using HTTP.

 ## Installation